scala-android/sbt-android/README.md

 ## Description ##

 This is a simple plugin for existing and newly created android projects.
+It is tested and developed against sbt 0.11.2; I have not verified whether other versions work.

 The plugin supports normal android projects and projects that reference library projects.
 3rd party libraries can be included by placing them in